University-of-Adelaide-Bx-Masters/Bioinformatics_Overview/Practicals/fundamentals_of_bioinformatics/prac_6_alignment.md

 - 133000000 is the start position
 - 140000000 is the end position

-It is called `chr2_sub.fa` and you copied it to your `ref` directory in the first quality control practical.
+This 7Mb section of GRCh38.p14 is in a file called `chr2_sub.fa` (as in chromosome 2 subsequence) and ijs locasted in your `ref` directory.
 Let's take a look.

 ```bash